This refreshing caffeinated drink is easy to make and it’s perfect for those who don’t have a coffee maker.

 This recipe for Greek frappe will teach you how to prepare an iced beverage made with instant coffee, sugar, water and if it suits your taste – milk.

-The drink can be found in virtually any cafe in Eastern Europe and many people from the US that have visited Greece are in search of its formula.
+The drink can be found in virtually any cafe in Eastern Europe.
+It’s understandable why many people from the US who have visited Greece are looking for ways to replicate this drink at home.

 I will show you how to make it by using a Greek frappe mixer or a shaker.

 Greek Frappe Recipe